Updated June 2026

 Factor Traditional Condo Sale Cash Sale to FL Home Buyers

-Buyer Financing Falls Through Common (especially post-SB 4-D) Never (we use cash)
+Buyer Financing Falls Through Common (especially post-SB 4-D) No mortgage contingency from us

-Special Assessment Issues Buyers often walk away We buy regardless
+Special Assessment Issues Buyers often walk away Reviewed and handled in the offer terms

 Types of Florida Condos We Buy